 Your loan holder may grant a forbearance on your Direct Loan and/or FFEL Program loan(s) for up to 60 days, if necessary, for the collection and processing of documentation related to your deferment request.
 Interest that accrues during this forbearance period will not be capitalized.

-If you are a Direct Loan borrower, no interest will be charged on your Direct Loan Program loan(s) that was first disbursed on or after October 1, 2008, or on the portion of a Direct Consolidation Loan that repaid a Direct Loan and/or FFEL Program loan(s) that was first disbursed on or after October 1, 2008, for a period not to exceed 60 months while you (1) qualify for a Military Service Deferment (see Section 2, Item A) as described in Sections 6 and 7, and (2) serve in an area of hostilities in which service qualifies for special pay under 37 USC 310, as certified by an authorized official in Section 4, or documented in a written statement from your commanding or personnel officer or in a copy of your military orders.
+If you are a Direct Loan borrower, no interest will be charged on your Direct Loan Program loan(s) that was first disbursed on or after October 1, 2008, or on the portion of a Direct Consolidation Loan that repaid a Direct Loan and/or FFEL Program loan(s) that was first disbursed on or after October 1, 2008, for a period not to exceed 60 months while you (1) qualify for a Military Service Deferment (see Section 2, as described in Sections 6 and 7, and (2) serve in an area of hostilities in which service qualifies for special pay under 37 USC 310, as certified by an authorized official in Section 4, or documented in a written statement from your commanding or personnel officer or in a copy of your military orders.

+If you have loans that you obtained before going on active duty military service, you may be eligible to limit the interest rate on your loans to 6% during the period of your active duty military service under the Servicemembers Civil Relief Act (SCRA).
+Your loan holder will check the U.S. Department of Defense’s Defense Manpower Data Center (DMDC) in conjunction with the information provided with this deferment request to determine your eligibility.

 SECTION 8: WHERE TO SEND THE COMPLETED DEFERMENT REQUEST